go-go-megaman/prchecker/README.md

 [![CircleCI](https://circleci.com/gh/go-go-megaman/prchecker.svg?style=svg)](https://circleci.com/gh/go-go-megaman/prchecker)

-The prchecker package can fetch pull requests from specific repositories and can filter those by author.
+The prchecker package can fetch pull requests with open status from specific repositories.
+And the package can filter pull requests by author.

 ### Installation